petersaunders/macleans_reader/README.md

 ## Background
 The [Maclean's Magazine](http://www.macleans.ca/) publishes news articles and multimedia on their website and provide RSS feeds through the Wordpress platform.
 There are multiple channels such as _multimedia_, _sports_, _economy_ etc. which are found at addresses of the format `http://www.macleans.ca/<channel>/feed/` as well as a catch-all main channel found at `http://www.macleans.ca/feed/`.

+This code stores a record of the channels which have been retrieved and the articles that were on them.
+This does not allow you to reproduce the state of any channel at a given time, but it can show the most recent articles from a channel, what channels an article was found on etc.

 ## Database
 This code is written to use an [SQLite](http://www.macleans.ca/?p=896743) database.
 The SQL _may_ be compatible with other database vendors.
 The database interface within the code is entirely SQLite specific.